 For these 5 reasons, many people wish to have this nuisance animal trapped and removed.
 However, trappers must take care to avoid being sprayed.

 SKUNK REMOVAL: Your best bet is to trap the skunks in live cage traps, and relocate them.
-It’s actually pretty easy to do, and safer and more effective than trying to kill the skunks.
+It’s actually pretty easy to do, and safer and more effective than trying to kill them.
 You may be worried about the skunk spraying you, but it’s really easy to avoid that.
 And just so you know, there is absolutely no skunk repellent spray (ironic!) powder, or device that’ll keep them away.
 But if you trap them and relocate them at least five miles from your property, that should solve the problem.
-You can either hire a professional to do so for you (laws may prevent you from doing it yourself anyway) and that way you don’t have to worry about getting sprayed, and if you want to try to do it yourself, I have written a full guide which you can read on how to trap skunks here.
+You can either hire a professional to do this for you (laws may prevent you from doing it yourself anyway) and that way you don’t have to worry about getting sprayed.
+If you want to try to do it yourself, I have written a full guide which you can read on how to trap skunks here.
 If the skunk has fallen down a window well or basement, you can have a pro snare if for you, or you can put a wooden board down the window well, and the skunk should be able to climb out.

 Skunk species vary in size from about 15.6 to 37 in (40 to 94 cm) and in weight from about 1.1 lb to 18 lb.
-Skunks have moderately elongated bodies with relatively short, well-muscled legs and long front claws for rooting and digging.
+They have moderately elongated bodies with relatively short, well-muscled legs and long front claws for rooting and digging.

 Although the most common fur color is black and white, some skunks are brown or cinnamon and a few are cream-colored.
 All skunks are striped, even from birth.
 Skunks may have a single thick stripe across back and tail, two thinner stripes, or a series of white spots and broken stripes (in the case of the spotted skunk).
 Some also have stripes on their legs, as well some are almost solid black or solid white.